Lilla-Kavecsanszki/friends-quiz/README.md

 User stories

-1. As a viewer of the website, I want to easily navigate the site, so I can find what I need efficiently.
+1. As a viewer of the website, I want to easily navigate the site, so I can find what I need (most importantly, the quiz efficiently.
-2.
+2. As a viewer of the website, I want to understand what the game is about.
+4. As a viewer of the website, I want to be able to see my final result and progression before thats.

 # Wireframes